mivoq/speect/docs/source/installation.rst

 Installation
 ============

+.. _python_path_installation:

 Speect can be used from the build tree or it can be installed.
+When using the Speect Python bindings from the build tree one needs to tell Python where to find Speect.
+This is done by adding the ``speect/build/swig/python`` path to the :envvar:`PYTHONPATH` environment variable.

 Installing Speect from a source distribution requires first that it be compiled in a build tree.
 See the `Configuration and Compilation`_ section above for details.
 Once Speect has been compiled in a build